 In wastewater transport, pumping stations are designed to collect and transport wastewater to a point of higher elevation.
 Pumping stations are also known as lift stations.

 A pumping station is typically designed to handle wastewater that is fed from underground gravity pipelines and stored in an underground pit or wet well.
 The wet well is equipped with electrical instrumentation to detect the level of wastewater present.
-When the wastewater level rises to a predetermined level, the pumping station commences operation: A pump starts to lift the wastewater upwards through a pressurised pipe system that discharges the wastewater into a gravity manhole.
+When the wastewater level rises to a predetermined level, the pumping station commences operation: A pump starts to lift the wastewater upwards through a pressurized pipe system that discharges the wastewater into a gravity manhole.
 Here, the cycle starts again until the wastewater reaches its destination – usually a wastewater treatment plant.

 Prefabricated pumping stations